 $250 - Accompanist for one showcase performance

 $500 - Sponsor the regional tour fees for one JourneyMen or DeltaChor boy

 $1000 - Sponsor full tuition fee for one Ambassador

 Tuition only covers about 30% of what it costs to participate in the Boychoir.
 And about 30% of our families request financial assistance each year.
 We rely on the generous support from donors like you.
 And truly any amount - large or small - helps!

 The Cincinnati Boychoir is a 501(c)(3) organization.
 Your contribution is tax-deductible to the extent allowed by law.

-The Randall Wolfe Scholarship Fund was founded upon the Cincinnati Boychoir’s 50th Anniversary in April, 2015, to honor the many years of service of the Boychoir’s longest-serving director.
+The Randall Wolfe Scholarship Fund was founded during the 2015 Cincinnati Boychoir 50th Anniversary Season to honor the many years of service of our longest-serving director.